thobiast/pcof/README.md

         '2 Days, 2 Hours, 1 Minutes, 12 Seconds'
         >>> seconds_to_human(5191272)
         '2 Months, 2 Hours, 1 Minutes, 12 Seconds'

-    send_email(mail_from, mail_to, subject, body, mailserver='localhost')
-        Send an email using smtplib module.

-        Arguments:
-            mail_from        (str): send email from this address mail_to          (str): send email to this address subject          (str): mail subject
-            mail_server (str, opt): mail server address.
-Default is localhost

-    setup_logging(logfile=None, *, filemode='a', date_format=None, log_level='DEBUG')
-        Configure logging.

-        Arguments (opt):
-            logfile     (str): log file to write the log messages If not specified, it shows log messages on screen (stderr)
-        Keyword arguments (opt):
-            filemode    (a/w): a - log messages are appended to the file (default) w - log messages overwrite the file date_format (str): date format in strftime format default is %m/%d/%Y %H:%M:%S
-            log_level   (str): specifies the lowest-severity log message DEBUG, INFO, WARNING, ERROR or CRITICAL
-                               default is DEBUG

     time_unit_conversion(number, *, from_unit, to_unit, precision=0, days_month=30, days_year=365)
         Convert number from a time unit to another time unit.